6.5 Cross-border learning mobility

 In 2016, the Hungarian Government published a mid-term strategy named 'Grade Change in Higher Education' (Fokozatváltás a felsőoktatásban, középtávú szakpolitikai stratégia) which is a document about the problems of the Hungarian higher education system, and it sets development goals.

-There is also an increasing number of Hungarian students who travel and learn abroad due to international mobility programmes (like Tempus, CEEPUS, Socrates/Erasmus, LLP, Erasmus+).
+There is also an increasing number of Hungarian students who travel and learn abroad due to international mobility programmes such as CEEPUS, Socrates/Erasmus, LLP, Erasmus+.
 The government also emphasises opportunities for part-time training or mobility for ethnic students in their mother country.

 Main cross-border mobility programmes for students in formal education

-One of the most significant mobility programs of Tempus Public Foundation (Tempus Közalapítvány) is Erasmus+, which aims to increase the quality of education in institutions involved in the program by supporting the professional development of students and teachers.
-(For more information about Tempus Public Foundation, please see sub-chapter 9.4 Raising awareness about global issues.)
-Institutions participating in the program must draw up a 'European Development Plan', which defines the institutional mobility strategy.
-The target groups of the program are, among others:
+One of the mobility programmes of Tempus Public Foundation (Tempus Közalapítvány) is Erasmus+, which aims to increase the quality of education in institutions involved in the programme by supporting the professional development of students and teachers.
+Institutions participating in the programme must draw up a 'European Development Plan', which defines the institutional mobility strategy.
+The target groups of the programme are, among others:

 Promoting mobility in the context of non-formal learning, and of youth work